Payment solutions for Swiss associations – 5 practical guides

 How quickly will I receive the money in the club account?

-The payout is made, depending on the PSP, weekly or monthly to the stored IBAN association account.
+Depending on the PSP, payouts are made weekly or monthly to the registered IBAN club account.
 With most Swiss providers, a payout takes 3–9 business days after the transaction.
-Payrexx offers daily payouts as standard.
+Payrexx offers weekly payouts as standard.

 View detailed response